Financial support and advice

 More information is available on our housing benefit page.

 Discretionary housing payments

-help people who need extra help with their rent when their housing benefit does not meet the full value of their rent.
+help people who need extra help with their rent when their housing benefit or Universal Credit Housing Costs do not meet the full value of their rent.
 If you are suffering severe financial hardship as a result, or your tenancy is at risk you may be able to get a discretionary payment to help towards these payments.
 More information is available on our discretionary housing payments page.